-These savings do not qualify for matching annual Government contributions and cannot be used for a first home withdrawal (including the First Home Grant).
+These savings do not qualify for matching annual Government contributions and cannot be used for a first home withdrawal.
 You cannot transfer these amounts to other countries (other than Australia).

 Other foreign superannuation transfers (other than Australia)

 Savings transferred to KiwiSaver from a foreign superannuation scheme (other than Australia) may trigger a tax liability or student loan repayment.
 You may be able to withdraw funds to meet these obligations.